Actionable Insights

 • Institutional portfolio oversight

-• CFO-level corporate finance background
+• A CFO-level corporate finance background

-• Actuarial or risk management experience
+• Actuarial or risk-management experience

 • Prior endowment or foundation governance